Automattic/vip-go-ci/README.md

 > ./vip-go-ci.php --review-comments-max=15 --review-comments-total-max=70 --review-comments-ignore="Some error message"

 -- with these options, the maximum number of noted issues per Pull-Request review comment is 15, and if any additional ones are found these are posted in a separate review comment.
 Also, total number of active (i.e., not obsolete or deleted) comments authored by the current `vip-go-ci` user is 70 for the whole Pull-Request -- no more will be posted when this is reached.
-Any issues from PHPCS or SVG scanning containing `Some error message` will be ignored.
+Any issues from PHPCS, SVG, etc. scanning containing `Some error message` will be ignored.

 ### Dismissing stale reviews